cloudflare/cloudflare-docs/products/rules/src/content/transform/request-header-modification/create-dashboard.md

 # Create an HTTP Request Header Modification Rule in the dashboard

 Create HTTP Request Header Modification Rules in the **Transform Rules** tab under Rules.
-See [Request header modification examples](/transform/request-header-modification/examples) for example rule definitions.
+See [Request header modification examples](/transform/request-header-modification/examples) for examples of rule definitions.

 Do the following: